-- A fixed entitlement of months or years: - O Public works: Ethiopia's PSNP (a public works programme) gives public works recipients a certain number of days per month guaranteed work and a total of five years in the programme.
-Households cease to be entitled to PSNP support if they are judged to be food-sufficient and not vulnerable to small shocks this is assessed in annual reviews and criteria are set at the regional level.
-NREGA in India entitles households to 100 days of work per year. - Conditional cash transfer: Mexico's Oportunidades and Chile's Chile Solidario both require participants to graduate after some years in the programme.
+- A fixed entitlement of months or years: - Public works: Ethiopia's PSNP (a public works programme) gives public works recipients a certain number of days per month guaranteed work and a total of five years in the programme.
+Households cease to be entitled to PSNP support if they are judged to be food-sufficient and not vulnerable to small shocks - this is assessed in annual reviews and criteria are set at the regional level.
+NREGA in India entitles households to 100 days of work per year.

+Conditional cash transfer: Mexico's Oportunidades and Chile's Chile Solidario both require participants to graduate after some years in the programme.
 Oportunidades beneficiaries are eligible to continue receiving support as long as their income is below a specified minimum welfare line, with eligibility reassessed every three years.
-Chile's Solidario programme keeps households in "the system" for five years, during which they receive a range of support measures. - Unemployment benefits: in the US, most states apply a duration of at least 26-weeks for all eligible workers.^{vii} - Means testing: Most Latin American countries implementing conditional cash transfers reassess eligibility every few years to remove those who no longer meet poverty criteria. - National emergency: In Indonesia, the Bantuan Langsung Tunai (BLT) programme has provided a temporary and periodic unconditional cash transfer to poor households.
-The program was implemented first in 2005-2006, and then again in 2008-2009 and in 2014, to help offset shocks in fuel prices.
+Chile's Solidario programme keeps households in 'the system' for five years, during which they receive a range of support measures.

+- Means testing: Most Latin American countries implementing conditional cash transfers reassess eligibility every few years to remove those who no longer meet poverty criteria. - National emergency: In Indonesia, the Bantuan Langsung Tunai (BLT) programme has provided a temporary and periodic unconditional cash transfer to poor households.
+The programme was implemented first in 2005-2006, and then again in 2008-2009 and in 2014, to help offset shocks in fuel prices.